 Who decides whether treatment is futile or non-beneficial?

-This decision is generally made by the person’s treating clinical or medical team professional on a case-by case basis.
+This decision is generally made by the person’s treating clinical team or medical practitioner on a case-by-case basis.

-When deciding whether treatment is futile or non-beneficial, it is important for clinicians to discuss this with the person (if they have capacity) or the person’s substitute decision-maker (if the person lacks capacity) in order to:
+When deciding whether treatment is futile or non-beneficial, it is important for clinicians to discuss this with the person (if they have capacity) or the person’s substitute decision-maker (if the person does not have capacity) in order to:

 - find out the substitute decision-maker’s understanding of the person’s wishes (or the person’s wishes if they have capacity);